Please note, if you are one of my parents—ok, my dad, please do not read. Today’s post is too much information (aka TMI).

 5. Random Bouts of Crying

-I think this goes without saying.
+I think that goes without saying.

 6. Hormonal Rage and All The People You Want to Punch